atomistic-machine-learning/schnetpack/README.md

 For example, there exists an [extension package](https://github.com/atomistic-machine-learning/schnetpack-gschnet) called `schnetpack-gschnet` for the most recent version of cG-SchNet [5], a conditional generative model for molecules.
 It demonstrates how a complex training task can be implemented in a few custom classes while leveraging the hierarchical configuration and automated training procedure of the SchNetPack framework.

-## Documentation

-For the full API reference, visit our [documentation](https://schnetpack.readthedocs.io).

 ## Citation